Ciamma/WeShare/README.md

     - da controllo del codice cercare il tasto commit
     - commenta con quello che hai fatto (non troppo dettagliato ma deve far capire)
     - sincronizza i cambiamenti

+## run app
+---
+To run your project, navigate to the directory and run one of the following yarn commands.

+- yarn start # you can open iOS, Android, or web from here, or run them directly with the commands below.
+- yarn android
+- yarn ios # requires an iOS device or macOS for access to an iOS simulator
+- yarn web

 ## Per buildare l'apk: